muaz-khan/WebRTC-Experiment/Pluginfree-Screen-Sharing/README.md

 #### To use code in your own site, you must understand following limitations:

-Chrome Canary denies "screen capturing" request automatically if:
+Chrome canary denies **screen capturing** request automatically if:

-1. You've not used 'chromeMediaSource' constraint: `mandatory: {chromeMediaSource: 'screen'}`
+1. You've not used `chromeMediaSource` constraint: `mandatory: {chromeMediaSource: 'screen'}`
-2. You requested audio-stream alongwith 'chromeMediaSource' – it is not permitted in a "single" getUserMedia request.
+2. You requested audio-stream alongwith `chromeMediaSource` – it is not permitted in a **single** `getUserMedia` request.
 3. You've not installed SSL certificate (i.e. testing on non-HTTPS domain)
-4. "screen capturing" is requested multiple times per tab.
+4. **screen capturing** is requested multiple times per tab.
 Maximum one request is permitted per page!

 ----